Faeley/Faeley/README.md

 (I'm also desperate for more lesbian friends, plz hmu so we can infodump about gay shit)

+fair warning, if I randomly unfriend you, I most likely forgot to note who you were and got confused as soon as you changed skins :')

 #### Things I'm always happy to talk about:
 Sailor Moon (I'm nostalgic and currently fixated. primarily original anime)